Learning Routine / Pacing (Classic + Intensive)

 :memo: Hour 3

-Grammar is when I find myself asking tons of questions about exceptions because I have a professor at my disposal to answer them.
-At home, I recommend already having a grammar reference service pulled up and ready to be utilized in the probable case that the textbook explanation isn’t thorough enough.
+Grammar is when I find myself asking tons of questions about exceptions, which is made easy when there is a professor at my disposal to answer them.
+At home, I recommend already having a grammar reference service pulled up and ready to be utilized in the likely case that the textbook explanation isn’t thorough enough.
 This might be Bunpro, JLPT Sensei, Core6k, or any of the Japanese Grammar Dictionaries.
+This is also a good time to add cards to Anki if you’re building a grammar deck.

-Hour 3 breakdown:
+Hour 3 task breakdown:

 • Start by referencing the grammar section in the back of the chapter - you will be given examples of the grammar in context; read these aloud, modify the subjects/objects to create new sentences while still using the framework provided